error404notfound/making-embedded-systems-homework/homework_week_3/README.md

 to be able to use the interrupt I had to set up the NVIC in the STM .ioc interface, I have it set to fire on the rising and falling edge.
 To debounce I check to see if the last fire is still with in my debouncing time offset, if so it counts as a SINGLE_PRESS.

-I want to extend the button press intergration to detect a long press to switch between
+I use a simple timer to debounce the button events for both the button up and the button down.
+I want to change betweent these two LEDS on a double click.
   - User LD3: The green LED
   - User LD4: the red LED